dbm-network/custom-files/Bot Sharder/README.md

+**NOTE: Do NOT use this unless you have over 2500 guilds, there is no point if its below, it uses more resources, and will probally break commands that you already use**

 # DBM Mods Bot Sharding

 **Allows your bot created by Discord Bot Maker to take advantage of sharding!**

 Installation
 ====